Alstom workers relieved as GE wins takeover bid

 "GE has been rooted here for longer than the others, which is quite reassuring," said Kamel Elgharbi, 36, an inventory worker.
 "And if the (Alstom's) patents are protected, as they say they are, there should be no risk of outsourcing."

-Some Alstom workers expressed regret at no longer being on the payroll of a French company, and welcomed the fact that the French government had struck a deal to purchase a stake in Alstom from its leading shareholder, Bouygues.
+Some Alstom workers expressed regret at no longer being on the payroll of a French company, and welcomed the fact that the French government had struck a deal to purchase a stake in Alstom from its leading shareholder, Bouygues (BOUY.PA).

 "This is the least bad solution," said an engineer from the control systems department.
 "It's the best solution in terms of keeping our jobs, compared with Siemens."